E-invoicing in Oman and Fawtara business readiness

 What changes after implementation?

-Once official implementation applies to a business, invoices will need to be issued electronically using approved formats and compatible systems.
-OTA guidance states that after official implementation, the electronic invoice will be the only legal document, and invoices must be issued directly from the approved electronic system rather than prepared manually and entered later.
+Once official implementation applies to a business, invoices will need to be issued electronically using the prescribed structured format and a compliant solution connected through an accredited service provider.
+Invoices must be issued electronically rather than prepared manually and entered later.

 Why businesses should prepare now